 In case of a rape, the first reason is usually overcome by the sexual urge.
 A stronger moral character can, of course, resist the urge to commit the crime eg. its only due to strong moral character, little or no looting/theft happened in post-tsunami Japan.

 There are three aspects of the Legal system

 Do India lack strong laws to counter rape?

 The maximum term for punishment is life imprisonment.

-Though under rarest of rare cases, death penalty is possible.
+Though under rarest of rare cases, the death penalty is possible.

 While people are busy blaming Indian police, they fail to realize that India has only 13 police officers per 10, 000 people.
-It is simply impossible for police to monitor each and every public spot [and yes, rapes do happen at home].
-Even in US, where there are ~26 police officers per 10, 000 people, rapes are ~15 times more prevalent [adjusted for population].
+It is simply impossible for police to monitor each and every public spot and yes, rapes do happen at home.
+Even in the US, where there are ~26 police officers per 10, 000 people, adjusted for population, rapes are ~15 times more prevalent.

-Note: Even if we assume rapes are under reported by factor of 10 in India (as compared to US), it still implies that US still has much higher incidents of rape.
+Note: Even if we assume rapes are under-reported by a factor of 10 in India as compared to the US, it still implies that the US still has much higher incidents of rape.

 Of course, neither on traditional media nor on social media, anyone has the courage to blame India’s holier-than-thou judiciary.
-It is estimated that at current rate, India’s elephantine judiciary have almost 300 years of pending court cases [if no new cases are filed in those 300 years], judicial reforms can reduce this [and hence create a retributive deterrence] but as pointed earlier that even in USA where laws are way more strictly enforced, the incidents are much higher.
+It is estimated that at the current rate, India’s elephantine judiciary have almost 300 years of pending court cases assuming no new cases are filed in those 300 years. judicial reforms can reduce this and hence create a retributive deterrence but as pointed earlier that even in the USA where laws are way more strictly enforced, the incidents are much higher.

 So, everything boils down to social factor.